 One Man, Two Guvnors

 Involvement in a musical provides the boys with the unique opportunity to develop skills across a number of areas of performance including singing, acting and dancing.
+The biennial College Musical is performed with girls from nearby schools such as PLC Sydney, MLC School, Santa Sabina, Meriden and Burwood Girl’s High School at the beautiful Parade Theatre at NIDA.
+In this professional venue, students are able to work alongside industry experts in all technical aspects of theatre for a truly unique and exciting experience.
 The Drama and Music staff are proud of the fact that the musical is a truly inclusive activity, with any boy wishing to be involved invited into the cast.
-Yet again, boys can take part not only on stage as performers, but off stage as well by working in the crew or assisting with production co-ordination.
+As with all productions at the College, boys can take part not only on stage as performers, but off stage as well by working in the crew, assisting with production co-ordination or in the orchestra.

 Teamwork and Versatility

-Improvisation and Theatresports are popular co-curricular activities at Newington with more than 40 Newington boys taking part in weekly Impro Ensemble sessions.
-Theatresports in particular helps develop a boys creativity, quick thinking and performance.
+Improvisation is a popular co-curricular activity at Newington with a number of boys taking part in weekly Impro Ensemble sessions.
+Impro helps develop crucial skills such as creativity, quick thinking and collaboration while having fun and developing performance skills as well.

-Boys also enjoy learning about long form improvisation and in the past have participated in a long form show, The Room, a co-production with The Scots College and involving Sydney Secondary College (Blackwattle) and Sydney Girls High School.
+Boys also enjoy learning about long form improvisation and in the past have participated in a long form shows, The Room and Student Body President.

 Each Wednesday afternoon the Visual Arts department is abuzz with creative energy courtesy of some very talented and enthusiastic Year 7 students.
 Art Club helps broaden boys’ artistic knowledge, develop their skills and share their wonderful works outside of school hours.